 Are you one of the people with vivid dreams every night?
 Read on.

-Whether you have vivid dreams every night or once in a while, you probably know that sleep is something we do to rest and recharge.
+You probably know that sleep is something we do to rest and recharge.
 It is very important in healing, too, which further tells people that the body completely shuts down during the process.

 We have known for a while now that the opposite is true.
 While the body may be asleep, the brain is still very much awake.
 What happens during this time is dreaming – the brain shows us imagery that it has collected throughout its life.